','

 The Ring magazine world heavyweight title is worthy of mention due to the standing the belt.
 It is a form of lineal title – and the publication itself is still revered in boxing circles.

-The Ring strap will be up for grabs when Usyk locks horns with Dubois in Poland.
+The Ring strap will be up for grabs when Usyk locks horns with Fury on May 18.

 Undisputed world heavyweight champion